27 Items that People Forget to Bring for a Cruise

 As prepared as we all want to be when we go on a cruise, there are still things even veteran cruisers admit to forgetting to pack for their cruise.
 I hope that this post can help you to remember some of the things that people regret not bringing on a cruise.

 Have you ever forgotten to pack something for a cruise, and the regretted it?
-Please let me know in the comments below.
+Please let me know in the comments below (it will definately help others!).

 Happy Cruising!!